 Here’s another hot topic.
 Used to be it was nice to fill the new filter with clean oil before mounting as that would avoid the engine running without oil for a few seconds (bad).
 Today the manufacturers are talking out of both sides of their mouth a lot.
 Some places it says to put the filter on dry.
 The ECU (Engine Control Unit) will not allow fuel/starting until there’s oil pressure, so those few seconds of cranking until the oil filter fills and the pressure builds will not hurt it.
 What they say they DON’T want you to do is pour oil in the big hole into the filter as that is the “clean” side and oil out of a bottle (even new) is not considered clean (<25 micron instead of single digits.
 Hmmmmm.)
 To me then it follows that IF you want to fill the filter you plug the center hole (A thumb in a latex glove works well) and fill it through the outer ring with the small holes. (the “dirty side”).
 I now do just that.

 Now lube the O ring with a little oil and on it goes.
 The diagram says to mount it finger tight plus one turn.
 I usually mount them as tight as I can with my bare hands.
 I’ve never had one leak, let alone come off.
 As far as which filter…..there are substitutes which are probably just as good.
-For as along as the warranty is valid I will use Cummins original parts.
+For as long as the warranty is valid I will use Cummins original parts, and I may stick with them afterwards.
+Takes the guess work out of it.

 EDIT: I have since procured this little gem…..
 Sears Craftsman, available on line at Amazon.
-Haven’t actually used it yet, but I fitted it on the old filter and my gut says it’s gonna do the trick!
+It does the trick and then some…..

 Now it’s time to put new oil in .
 The book specifies ASP rating of CJ-4 for engines with DEF.
 If you want to melt a forum or Facebook page start the “which oil to use” discussion.
 You’ll get 12 opinions from 10 different people.
 The consensus amongst owners of our chassis is that the Shell Rotella T4 15/40 is a decent oil for this engine.
 It’s not the only one, but it works for me.
 And it goes in the generator too.
 Wallymart generally has the best prices.
 4-1/2 gallons.
 Yessir.